+The Company's stock trades on the New York Stock Exchange ("NYSE") under the symbol: GBCI.
+Prior to the fourth quarter of 2021, the Company was traded on the NASDAQ Global Select Market under the same symbol.
+As of December 31, 2021, there were approximately 1,909 shareholders of record for the Company's common stock.
+The closing price per share of common stock on December 31, 2021, the last trading day, was \$56.70.
 Future cash dividends will depend on a variety of factors, including earnings, capital, asset quality, general economic conditions and regulatory considerations.
-Information regarding the regulation considerations is set forth under the heading "Supervision and Regulation" in "Item 1.
+Information regarding the regulatory considerations is set forth under the heading "Supervision and Regulation" in "Item 1.
 Business."